 - HMO network.
 With an HMO, MA Plan you can usually only go to health care providers or hospitals in the plan’s network.
 These networks are usually very regional and often do not extend across state lines.
 Often the only exception to see doctors outside of your HMO network would be for urgent situations like an emergency room visit.
 A referral from your primary care doctor is usually required to see a specialist or for some tests you may need.

 - PPO network.
 PPO plans usually have a national network of doctors who are considered “in-network.”
 You can often visit other doctors, specialists, or hospitals that are not in your network, but you may pay more than your in-network options.

 Medicare Advantage Benefits

-As mentioned above, MA plans offer at least the same coverage as Original Medicare.
+As mentioned above, MA plans offer, at least, equivalent benefits as Original Medicare.

 It is very common, however, for MA insurance providers to also offer prescription drugs coverage at the pharmacy in the form of a bundled Part D drug plan.
 This can save you from buying a separate Part D plan.
 In fact, if you have an MA plan, you cannot purchase a separate Part D plan by law.